Drunken-Dragon-Games/Drunken-Dragon-Games.github.io/rewards.markdown

 ## TLDR

+The minimum delegation required to enter the raffle is 500 ADA.

-Every 1st and 15th of the month, delegators are rewarded 1 PixelTile automatically based on a raffle system: if you delegate at least 100 ADA you are guaranteed to at least get a Common rarity PixelTile.
+Every 1st and 15th of the month, delegators are rewarded 1 PixelTile automatically based on a raffle system: if you delegate at least 500 ADA you are guaranteed to at least get a Uncommon rarity PixelTile.
 The more you delegate, the bigger your chance of getting a rarer PixelTile.
 You must delegate for at least 1 complete epoch to enter the raffle.

 You have nothing to do, Rewards arrive automatically!